Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *   **Advanced Load more function** - in gallery implemented very attractive navigation mode.
 Auto pre loading images like endless list of the gallery images.
 This gallery load more function have alot of customization options to make it work the way you need.
 *   **SEO code optimization** - in gallery implemented few front end code output modes.
 One simplified mode with all core front end gallery code elements another mode with additional not visible elements.
 This option have additional modes.
 This SEO output modes give you default output mode, thumbnail, thumnails+links mode.
 *   **Gallery Template** - in our gallery we have advanced templating engine for gallery images description.
 Every hover text of gallery image could be edit and customized with built-in templating options.
+*   **Gallery Cache** - incredible new super cache option make your gallery load ten time faster.
+This function use absolutely new model of the images load.
+When you enable cache for big size gallery it's gonna be much faster and effective to use our plugin.
+Your visitors will be really surprised by the speed of the page load.

 = Gallery Pro Key Features =